Colorado Democrats to bolster haven against abortion bans

 Another proposal would legally shield people who seek out abortions, and those who provide them, from investigations and prosecution in other states — including protections from responding to subpoenas or having to assist in interstate investigations.
 The third bill would ensure that health insurance in Colorado offers accessible coverage for abortions.

-The bills have yet to be introduced and many details remain unknown.
+The bills have yet to be introduced, and many details remain unknown.

 Joshua Bly, spokesperson for the Colorado’s Senate Republicans, said they are waiting to see the bills’ details before making their position known.

-Last year, Colorado codified abortion as a fundamental right as the nation’s High Court overturned nearly 50 years of federal protections with Dobbs v.
-Jackson, which left questions of abortion up to the states.
+Last year, Colorado codified abortion as a fundamental right as the nation’s High Court overturned nearly 50 years of federal protections with its Dobbs v.
+Jackson ruling, which left questions of abortion up to the states.

 “Overnight, states like Colorado became the last line of defense to protect reproductive rights,” said Democratic Rep. Elisabeth Epps at the news conference, “and that’s why we are here today.”

-Melissa Ordelheide, representing the Cobalt Abortion Fund, which financially helps people seeking abortions, said at the news conference that the organization saw a massive influx of people from outside Colorado journeying to the state in search of abortion care.
+Melisa Hidalgo-Cuellar, representing the Cobalt Abortion Fund, which financially helps people seeking abortions, said at the news conference that the organization saw a massive influx of people from outside Colorado journeying to the state in search of abortion care.

-The Cobalt Abortion Fund spent over $222,000 to help patients with expenses including travel and accommodation in 2022, said Ordelheide.
+The Cobalt Abortion Fund spent over $222,000 to help patients with expenses including travel and accommodation in 2022, Hidalgo-Cuellar said.
 That’s up from the $6,000 spent in 2021.

+Conor Cahill, a spokesperson for Gov. Jared Polis, said “the governor is pro-freedom, pro-choice, and pro-free speech” and will evaluate the bills as they move through the Legislature.

-Gov. Jared Polis’ office did not immediately respond to a request for comment, but the Democrat said in response to the Supreme Court’s decision that “in Colorado we will not retreat to an archaic era where the powerful few controlled the freedoms over our bodies and health decisions.”
+The governor previously said in response to the U.S. Supreme Court’s decision that “in Colorado we will not retreat to an archaic era where the powerful few controlled the freedoms over our bodies and health decisions.”

 The bill barring anti-abortion centers would not only block deceptive marketing but prohibit sites from offering what’s called an abortion pill reversal — and unproven practice to reverse a medical abortion that’s found support in some states.

-Note: This article has been corrected to reflect the correct name of Melisa Hidalgo-Cuellar.